-It has been 187 years since Joseph Smith produced the Book of Mormon and 526 years since the discovery and European colonization of the Americas yet even BYU professor, The Mormon Church has expended millions of dollars searching for something but have up empty-handed.
-LDS scholar Dee Green, had to confess, “No Book of Mormon location is known with reference to modern topography.”
+As I write this, it has been 187 years since Joseph Smith produced the Book of Mormon and 526 years since the discovery and European colonization of the Americas.
+The Mormon Church has expended millions of dollars searching for something, anything to corroborate or affirm the Book of Mormon narrative but have come up empty-handed.
+Even BYU professor and LDS scholar Dee Green had to confess, “No Book of Mormon location is known regarding modern topography.”

-There are more than 25,000 separate evidentiary indicators of a physical nature supporting the Bible including Biblical empires, cities, sites, artifacts, weapons, coins and much more.
+In contrast, there are more than 25,000 separate concrete, evidentiary indicators supporting the Holy Bible including biblical empires, cities, sites, artifacts, weapons, coins and much more.
 I have several minor ones in my home.

-Here are a few examples of significant finds
+Here are a few examples of the more significant finds:

 Shishak’s Invasion of Judah.
 Commemorated in hieroglyphic wall carvings on the Temple of Amon at Thebes spoken of in First Kings 14 and 2 Chronicles 12.